bentoml/BentoML/docs/source/use-cases/audio/whisperx.rst

 - Python 3.8+ and ``pip`` installed.
 See the `Python downloads page <https://www.python.org/downloads/>`_ to learn more.
 - You have a basic understanding of key concepts in BentoML, such as Services.
 We recommend you read :doc:`/get-started/quickstart` first.
 - If you want to test this project locally, install FFmpeg on your system.
-- Gain access to the models used in this project: `pyannote/segmentation-3.0 <https://huggingface.co/pyannote/segmentation-3.0>`_ and `pyannote/speaker-diarization-3.1 <https://huggingface.co/pyannote/speaker-diarization-3.1>`_.
+- Gain access to the model used in this project: `pyannote/segmentation-3.0 <https://huggingface.co/pyannote/segmentation-3.0>`_.
 - (Optional) We recommend you create a virtual environment for dependency isolation.
 See the `Conda documentation <https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html>`_ or the `Python documentation <https://docs.python.org/3/library/venv.html>`_ for details.

 Install dependencies